GitHub PR Interaction with Jenkins

 • @drake-jenkins-bot linux-jammy-clang-bazel-experimental-valgrind-memcheck please

-A list of Jenkins bot commands that cover the full set of continuous, nightly and weekly production jobs are available for provisioned and unprovisioned builds.
+A list of Jenkins bot commands that cover the full set of continuous and nightly production jobs are available for provisioned and unprovisioned builds.

 Scheduling Builds via the Jenkins User Interface